|

 Like most sweet peppers, they are extremely versatile and usable in the kitchen.
 From freshly chopped in salads and stir fry, to stuffed or roasted, they won’t go unused!

 • Replacement for red bell.
 While candy cane peppers are smaller, they are essentially a red bell when it comes to flavor and uses.
-The walls are less thick as well, so if a large, sturdy pepper is what you want, reach for the bells.
+They are perfect for roasted red pepper dip, pickling, fresh salads, and even stuffing.
+The walls are less thick and sturdy compared to normal bells, so keep that in mind.

 • Snacking.
 These are the perfect size for eating fresh or dipping.
 Pick them while they are still green/white for a more crisp texture.

 • Salsa.
 Salsa wouldn’t be complete with some form of peppers.
-If you like your sweet and mild, then a touch of candy cane pepper will do the trick.
+If you like yours sweet and mild, then a touch of candy cane pepper will do the trick.

 • Freeze for storage.
 If you have an abundance of peppers, then you can easily freeze them for long term use.
 The frozen strips or whole peppers can be tossed right in with cooked meals throughout the winter.